MTDonovan/Evalit/README.md

 EvalScript is the syntax that runs within the Evalit notepad.
 EvalScript is evaluated line-by-line (similar in effect to a REPL).

-There are three values that take into account all evaluated lines at the bottom of the Evalit GUI:
+In the app window's footer, there is a Sum value value that take into account all evaluated lines.
-- Average
-- Count
-- Sum

 The EvalScript syntax allows you to do the following in the notepad:
 1. Define variables